Adult Tantrums, Getting Ripped Off

 Just because they made up the price does not mean that it’s for certain.
 Here’s a lesson I learned from my roommate in college.
 ‘You can negotiate anything’.
 And once I got that, I was amazed at what you can negotiate!

 So here we were with the bill.
 We tried politely.
 ‘No, we are not paying this.
 We are not paying to sit at the table, and we are not paying for the small amount of food for this price’.
-Well that didn’t work.
-We had a choice in this moment — to make a fuss or be victims of these circumstances.
+Well, that didn’t work.
+We had a choice at this moment — to make a fuss or be victims of these circumstances.

 Isn’t it true that in unfamiliar circumstances or when you are going unconscious, that money can slip from your fingers?
 I didn’t feel obligated to be ripped off.
 This is true because I have an acute sense of where my pennies (which take care of the dimes, quarters and dollars) are going.
 This is absolutely a truism of people who have money.